Package · cdo

 :name_1 => 'B', :email_1 => 'b@x'

-The column list is taken from the row’s keys; the values clause repeats one suffixed tuple per row; all binds are merged into a single execute. upsertGroup builds the same value tuples, then appends the driver-specific conflict clause (see Driver detection).
+The column list is taken from the row’s keys; the values clause repeats one suffixed tuple per row; all binds are merged into a single execute. upsertBatch builds the same value tuples, then appends the driver-specific conflict clause — PostgreSQL-style ON CONFLICT on PostgreSQL and SQLite, ON DUPLICATE KEY UPDATE / INSERT IGNORE on MySQL/MariaDB (see Driver detection).

-The generated INSERT has one column list, built from the rows in the chunk.
-Every row’s suffixed placeholders are emitted into the VALUES.
-For the statement to line up, rows in a chunk should share the same columns.
+The generated INSERT has one column list, built from the rows in the chunk, and every row’s suffixed placeholders are emitted into the VALUES.
+For the statement to line up, all rows in a chunk must share the same columns.

 Per-row NULL stripping

 As with single insert(), a null value is removed from that row — the column falls to its database default.
-In a batch this is exactly the shape hazard above: dropping a key from one row changes its column set relative to its neighbours.
+This is exactly what defines a row’s signature: two rows with different null columns have different shapes and land in different groups (and therefore different statements).

 Chunk size trade-offs